 Even if your skills aren’t at par with the standards just yet, it doesn’t mean that you have to stick it out with repetitive guitar chords until you get there.
 Why not start with a couple of easy guitar songs to sing and play?

 Not only will you be able to impress someone, but you will also feel a lot more motivated to advance your skills.

-Below is a list of some easy songs on guitar for beginners:
+Below is a list of some easy songs on acoustic guitar for beginners:

 7 Easy Guitar Songs for Beginners

 1. “All of Me” by John Legend

 John Legend’s hit song, All of Me, was released last 2013 in his fourth album, Love in the Future.
 Legend dedicated this romantic and heartfelt song to his wife, Chrissy Teigen.
 So, if you’re looking to impress a special someone with a song number, this is the choice for you.